aguazul/quiz/README.md

   - date: date that consent was received; provided dates are complete

 ### Goal:
-Develop and document a script that generates a data validation report.
+Develop and document an R script that generates a data validation report.
 This script should perform the following operations:

 - Combine (join) the above data tables to align `patient_id`'s with only `"blood"`